Merkle–Hellman knapsack cryptosystem: Decryption

-$m = \sum_{i=1}^3 2^{n-x_i} = 2^{8-8} + 2^{8-3} + 2^{8-2} = 1 + 32 + 64 = 97$.

 Cryptanalysis

 In 1984 Adi Shamir published an attack on the Merkle-Hellman cryptosystem which can decrypt encrypted messages in polynomial time without using the private key.
 The attack analyzes the public key $B = (b_1, b_2, \dots, b_n)$ and searches for a pair of numbers $u$ and $m$ such that $(u b_i \bmod m)$ is a superincreasing sequence.
 The $(u,m)$ pair found by the attack may not be equal to $(r',q)$ in the private key, but like that pair it can be used to transform a hard knapsack problem using $B$ into an easy problem using a superincreasing sequence.
 The attack operates solely on the public key; no access to encrypted messages is necessary.

 Shamir's attack on the Merkle-Hellman cryptosystem works in polynomial time even if the numbers in the public key are randomly shuffled, a step which is usually not included in the description of the cryptosystem, but can be helpful against some more primitive attacks.

+In 2025, Jingguo Bi presented an improved algorithm that recovers a partial super-increasing sequence as an equivalent private key.
+By applying the LLL algorithm to a specially constructed small-dimension lattice, they recover the plaintext in under one second on a standard laptop.